 “Please, Moon, don’t…I fully appreciate all the pressure you must be under back there, but no more ultimatum deadlines, OK?”

 Silence, the crackling of some party line conversation somewhere in Des Moines.
 “Pressure, me?!
-No, see, what this means is I never want to see nor hear from you like this again,” Melissa said, with sudden, brickwall solid calm.
+No, see, what this means is I never want to see nor hear from you with this yo-yo nonsense again,” Melissa said, with sudden, brickwall solid calm.

 “Melissa, please,” again, catching myself mid spill, family-wise.
 “I just can’t crawl back like a tail-dragging dog again…I’ve got to make this all right here first.”

 “No, mister yo-yo, I’ve had it, can’t be minding you anymore,” she screamed anew.
 “I refuse to let you mess up my life this way one minute longer.
 I mean that with all my heart!”